aws-samples/lambda-config-injector/README.md

 ## Status

-This project to a demo.
+This project is a demo.
 Do **NOT** use for production environment.
 It has a lot of room for improvement.